gtrosh/gtrosh/README.md

 - 👋 Hi, I’m @gtrosh
-- 👀 I’m interested in creating web applications using Python, Django / Flask, and Bootstrap.
+- 👀 I enjoy creating web applications using Python, Django / Flask, and Bootstrap.
 - 💞️ I’m looking to collaborate on projects that help people
 - 📫 How to reach me: GTrosh@yandex.ru